MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 ![Load Impact VSTS Extension](../images/OrckestraLoadImpactExt.png)

-For now, this extension is really straightforward but it helps Orckestra to launch some recursing tests such as:
+For now, this extension is really straightforward but it helps Orckestra to launch some recursive tests such as:
-* Basics API Calls to check if the important parts of the application are responding with the correct SLA defined.
+* Basic API Calls to check if the important parts of the application are responding with the correct SLA defined.
-* Basics Web Calls to check if all the components of the application are responding.
+* Basic Web Calls to check if all the components of the application are responding.

 Behind the scenes, we used (TypeScript, Gulp, NPM...).